cxt240/PLC-Project1/README.md

 Interpreter is the file containing the compiler.
 To run interpreter given file (filename.txt), call the function run like this:

-(interpreter (parser "filename.txt"))
+(interpret (parser "filename.txt"))

-To test all files, just run TestSuite.scm file
+To test all files, just run TestSuite2.scm file

 Features: